Drakokorian/CLI_Wrapper/docs/phases/phase04_model_change_alerts_and_logging.md

 - When a model switch occurs, highlight the UI with a message like “⚠️ Model switched from gpt-4 to gemini-1.5-pro.”
 - Append the change event, CLI command, prompt, and timestamp to `logs.txt`.
 - Ensure all logged timestamps use UTC.
+- Emit a runtime event to display alerts using the Wails event bus.
+- Write logs in JSON Lines format and rotate files when they exceed 20 MB.
+- Offer an option in settings to silence model-switch notifications.

 ## Expected Output
 Users can easily identify which model was used for any prompt, both in the interface and in the log file.